 Technical Manuals and Bulletins duly adopted by the Commission have the same force and effect as this Rules Manual.

 The Director may revise Technical Manuals and Bulletins from time to time.
 Revisions to Technical Manuals and Bulletins shall become valid upon thirty Days’ notice from the Director to a Responsible Party.
-For purposes of this Subchapter, the Director may provide notice by sending an email to a Responsible Party’s email address of record with a hyperlink to the Commission’s website that collects the Technical Manual and Bulletins or revisions thereto.
+For purposes of this Subchapter, the Director shall provide notice by sending an email to a Responsible Party’s email address of record with a hyperlink to the Commission’s website that collects the Technical Manual and Bulletins or revisions thereto.

 Technical Manuals and Bulletins shall be collected and published on the Commission’s website.